-The five types of limitations preventing one from driving are: (1) physical limitations, (2) financial limitations, (3) legal limitations, (4) self-imposed limitations, (5) and socioeconomic limitations.
-Physical limitations may include permanent disabilities due to age, blindness, paralysis, developmental disabilities and temporary disabilities such as acute illnesses and injuries.
+The five types of limitations preventing one from driving are: (1) physical limitations, (2) financial limitations, (3) legal limitations, (4) self-imposed limitations, and (5) social and economic limitations.
+Physical may include limitations permanent disabilities due to age, blindness. paralysis, or developmental disabilities and temporary disabilities such as acute illnesses and injuries.